riordan/oic_scrape/CONTRIBUTING.md

 # Contributing

 We welcome all help in contributing and maintaining this effort.
-This is currently a stub document and will serve as a placeholder for more detailed information in the future.
+This is currently an in-progress document and will serve as a placeholder for more detailed information in the future.

 ## Participation & Code of Conduct